iulianraduat/azuracast-k8s/README.md

 microk8s kubectl apply -f .
 ```

-You should see in the default namespace defined for kubernetes all the new objects.
+You should see in the `default` namespace defined for kubernetes all the new objects.
-The corresponding service is called azuracast.
+The corresponding service is called `azuracast`.

 If you want to use it in a different namespace then just add "-n &lt;namespace&gt;" as argument to kubectl call.